gratefullee/VocabGRE/README.md

 2) Rename the file as 'manhattan1000.pdf'
 3) run pip install PyMuPDF==1.18.15 on cmd.
 4) run the python file.
 Keep learning!
+(Every file has to be in the same directory!)